Olbhap/SFRelatedListEditor/README.md

 ## What is in the box

 The app provides lightning components for the client side and a controller to handle metatdata and data manipulation in the backend.
 The controller can handle any type of object (standard and custom as well).
-To achieve this, I massivelly used the Rest API mainly "sobject" API(s).
+To achieve this, I massivelly used the Salesfroce Rest API mainly "sobject" API(s).

 ## Lightning Components